hfjelstad/profile-norway-examples/README.md

 Examples for the Norwegian NeTEx and SIRI profiles.

-The profile can be found (in Norwegian) at:
+The profiles can be found (in Norwegian) at:

 NeTEx - https://rutebanken.atlassian.net/wiki/display/PUBLIC/NeTEx+profil+Norge